AMD GPU ISA documentation

 There’s also a handy guide to what’s new in Vega compared to our older GPUs.
 There are some key differences in Vega compared to prior AMD GPUs, especially around our Rapid Packed Math (RPM) feature in the microarchitecture, so be sure and check that stuff out.
 Grab the PDF and search for something like

 V_PK_FMA_F16 to get a taste of the new instructions.

-The documentation is a good complement to the Radeon Graphics Analyzer (RGA) which supports ISA visibility for Vega GPUs.
+The documentation is a good complement to the Radeon GPU Analyzer (RGA) which supports ISA visibility for Vega GPUs.

 AMD GCN3 ISA Architecture document describes the environment, organization, and program state of AMD GCN Generation 3 devices which includes Radeon R9 family of devices.
 It details the instruction set and the microcode formats native to this family of processors that are accessible to programmers and compilers.